pennlabs/infrastructure/docs/secrets/README.md

 # Sync
 ## Secret-Sync
-Once a secret got updated in one of the ways mentioned above, we have to make sure it gets propagated to the cluste.
+Once a secret got updated in one of the ways mentioned above, we have to make sure it gets propagated to the cluster.
 For Vault, this is done through `secret-sync`, a cronjob that regularly reads vault and updates our cluster with the latest secret data.

 ## Team Sync
 When a new lead gets added to a team via Github organization, they get access to *Vault*, *Bitwarden*, and *Django admin console* (if it applies).
 This is done by regularly going through the list of teams, and assigning them access to the services they have access to.